ading2210/poe-api/README.md

 print(chunk["text"])
 ```

+You can also send multiple messages in parallel using `threading` and recieve their responses seperately, as demonstrated in `/examples/parallel_messages.py`.

 #### Clearing the Conversation Context:
 If you want to clear the the context of a conversation without sending a message, you can use `client.send_chat_break`.
 The only argument is the codename of the bot whose context will be cleared.